nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-03-03-deep-vein-thrombosis-dvt/index.md

 ---
+title: Deep vein thrombosis (DVT)
+date: 2007-03-03
+author: MrHinsh
 id: "433"
-title: "Deep vein thrombosis (DVT)"
-date: "2007-03-03"
-categories:
-  - "me"
-coverImage: "nakedalm-logo-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "deep-vein-thrombosis-dvt"
+slug: deep-vein-thrombosis-dvt
 aliases:
 - /blog/deep-vein-thrombosis-dvt
+categories:
+- me
+coverImage: nakedalm-logo-128-link-1-1.png

 ---

 As most of my friends know a very good friend of mine, Katie McPherson died 4 years ago of DVT.
 I would like to share a letter I received from her brother, another very good friend of mine, and I would ask you to sign the petition.